Q&A's Long-stay visa (mvv)

 Are there no appointment options and do you think your case is urgent?
 Please contact the IND.
 If the IND is of the opinion that your case is urgent, the IND will contact the embassy to ask whether an exception can be made.
 Please check the IND website for the urgency criteria and procedure.

-Why can I not yet collect an MVV at the Dutch embassy in my region, while I can already do so at the Dutch embassy in another country?
+Why can I not collect an MVV at the Dutch embassy in my region, while I can do so at the Dutch embassy in another country?

-Whether or not you can collect or apply for an MVV depends on the local situation.
+The issuing of MVV's depends on the local situation.
 This may differ per region or country.
-The consular department of an embassy or consulate general may be closed due to a lockdown or local restrictions related to health and safety reasons.
+The consular department of an embassy or consulate general may, for example, (temporarily) be closed due to a lockdown or local restrictions related to health and safety reasons.
 Keep an eye on the web page of the embassy or consulate general for new developments.

 Where can I see or enquire when the embassy in my region will reopen and I can schedule an MVV appointment?

 The opening of consular departments depends on the local situation and COVID-19 measures.
-The development of these measures is uncertain, so it is impossible to say exactly when an embassy will reopen.
 Keep an eye on the web page of the embassy or consulate general for new developments.

 I have noticed that for another purpose of stay an earlier appointment is available than for my purpose of stay.
 How is this possible?